daulet/servernet/README.md

 ```
 servernet.CLI.exe -a Servernet.Samples.DocumentationSamples.dll -o release/path
 ```
-that will generate *project.json* that is ready to deploy:
+that will copy your assembly with its dependencies and generate *project.json* that is ready to deploy:
 ```
 {
   "disabled": false,